JoshKoiro/learning-linux/README.md

 Make sure to select the top "Debian desktop environment" from the top of the list as well as which desktop environment version to install (GNOME is default)

 ## Using VMWare - Networking
-When you right click on teh virtual machine (or are setting it up for the first time) you must select the network adapter and choose VMnet0 from the "Custom" option for network connections.
+When you right click on the virtual machine (or are setting it up for the first time) you must select the network adapter and choose VMnet0 from the "Custom" option for network connections.
 VMnet0 is a bridged network so it will show up on your network that the host computer is connected to.
 ![VM Network Settings](images/vmNetworkSettings.png)

+## Install Nala package manager
+Nala is a package manger that replaces apt.
+It is much easier to manage and download dependencies as well as see problems before they occur.

+`sudo apt install nala`

+now any installation can be done through nala (`sudo nala install <PACKAGE NAME>`)

 ## Establishing SSH connection

 Run this command to install open ssh:

-`sudo apt install openssh-server`
+`sudo nala install openssh-server`

 Check the service is running by running this command: